nowitsabby/dark-rpg-nextjs/assets/srd/character/insanity.md

 ## Mental Trauma

-Mental Trauma represents the relatively short\-term damage to a character's state of mind that she suffers after experiencing a particularly horrific event\.
-Each time the character's Insanity point total rises by another 10 points, she must make a Trauma test\.
-This is a Willpower test, modified in difficulty by how many Insanity points the character has accrued in total See Reference File\.
-If the character passes the test, she manages to cope with her experience without any ill effect\.
-If she fails the test, roll on Table Mental Traumas, adding 10 to the roll for every degree of failure\.
-This result is applied in the aftermath of any encounter that inflicted the Insanity points\.
+Mental Trauma represents the relatively short\-term damage to a character's state of mind that she suffers after experiencing a particularly horrific event.
+Each time the character's Insanity point total rises by another 10 points, she must make a Trauma test.
+This is a Willpower test, modified in difficulty by how many Insanity points the character has accrued in total See Reference File.
+If the character passes the test, she manages to cope with her experience without any ill effect.
+If she fails the test, roll on Table Mental Traumas, adding 10 to the roll for every degree of failure.
+This result is applied in the aftermath of any encounter that inflicted the Insanity points.

 ### Mental Traumas
 __Roll__   |__Result__